turingschool/curriculum/source/projects/idea_box.markdown

 ### Before You Begin

 Coming into this tutorial you've got a solid understanding of fundamental TDD.
-You have some understanding of how the web works, but probably haven't built web applications.
+You have some understanding of how the web works, but probably haven't build web applications.

 ### Process